 AEO as a new agency service line

 The practical challenge for SEO agencies is that AEO requires a different production workflow.
-Auditing a service page for AEO-readiness, restructuring its content, coding and validating schema, and packaging a client-deliverable report — done manually — takes significantly longer than standard on-page SEO work.
+Auditing a page for AEO-readiness, restructuring its content, coding and validating schema, and packaging a client-deliverable report — done manually — takes significantly longer than standard on-page SEO work.
 The margin pressure is real.

-For the content transformation rules that make service pages AEO-ready, see content structure for AEO.
+For the content transformation rules that make pages AEO-ready, see content structure for AEO.
 For schema implementation, see schema markup for AEO.

 Observed in practice